LQ95/STL-Visualizer-for-KneeBones3Dify/README.md

 ### Controls

-Left trackpad rotates along the Y axis.
+Left trackpad rotates the model along the Y axis.

-Right trackpad rotates along the Z axis.
+Right trackpad rotates the model along the Z axis.

 Pushing the trackpad moves the model parallel to the floor.